 - Why do you think Brilli listened to what Mr. Nakamura’s voice in her head said, whether it helped what she wanted to do or it meant risking her own life in favor of a “betrayer”?

 - Brilli is “differently abled,” but even though she can read the thoughts of other “differently abled” characters in this graphic novel, why is she NOT in the same overall category — Social Pragmatic Differences — as Autism, AD(H)D, OCD, Bi-polar, etc.?
-Can you identify diagnoses within that other category — Cluster B Personality Disorders, such as psychopath, sociopath, extreme narcisism — and pick one that fits Brilli?
+Can you identify diagnoses within that other category — Cluster B Personality Disorders — and pick one that fits Brilli?
 Have you encountered someone in your life that might show such traits (amoral, doesn’t care about others’ suffering, only worried about being caught)?
 How would you handle such a person?

 - What do you think of KK’s continuing to look on the bright side of things — and saying/ believing things will still work out eventually, and she and those who read her thoughts will get together again?